huskyachao/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Chao Wang is currently a fourth-year PhD.
 Candidate in the College of Computer Science and Technology, Zhejiang University.
 His supervisor is Prof. [Feng Lin](https://flin.group/).
-His research interests include Wireless Sensing, Machine/Deep Learning, and IoT Security.
+His research interests include Wireless Sensing, Machine/Deep Learning, and Mobile Computing.
 He received his B.E. degree from the College of Information Science and Electronic Engineering at Zhejiang University in 2019.
 {style="text-align: justify;"}